 All major fantasy sports sites avoid Louisiana due to the wide scope of the state’s anti-gambling laws.
 In other states that have not yet legalized fantasy sports, existing law provides enough wiggle room that the major DFS operators are comfortable staying in business.
 That is not the case in Louisiana.
 Legislation needs to be passed here before we see a return of online fantasy sports.

-The latest attempt to legalize fantasy sports in Louisiana came via HB 475 proposed by state representative Joe Lopinto in 2015.
+One attempt to legalize fantasy sports in Louisiana came via HB 475 proposed by state representative Joe Lopinto in 2015.
 His bill was a simple one that provided a definition of fantasy sports contests and then exclude those games from existing criminal statutes.
 He pulled the bill later that year after seeing strong opposition to the bill.